Building spacetime from effective interactions between quantum fluctuations: Introduction

 \subsection{Summary of the model: the main assumptions and results}

+We describe how a many-body system of quantum fluctuations can be characterised by effective dynamics at the quantum level, which at large scales provides dynamics coinciding with GR.
 The main assumptions that go into the construction of the effective quantum model are: \begin{itemize}[leftmargin=0.5cm] \item {\it The key model features of the quantum fluctuations are conserved under creation/annihilation of the quantum fluctuations.}

 A necessary requirement for any model building on quantum fluctuations.

 \item {\it The properties of the quantum fluctuations can be described relative to a $D$-dimensional reference frame. }

 This assumption provides a straightforward way to connect effective properties at the quantum level to large-scale physics.
 It is equivalent to assuming that the interactions between the quantum fluctuations are sufficient for the particles to become entangled, and agree on distance and orientation enough for a cohesive spacetime to form.
 Note that the inter-particle dynamics is internal only: the quantum physics described is independent of the choice of reference frame.
 Eventually, it is relevant to lift this assumption to understand the quantum interactions properly, as well as what happens when the effective (GR) theory breaks down.